 In case you haven’t read about this happy birthday song cash grab, it goes like this:

 - 120 years ago, two teachers (sisters Patty and Mildred Hill) from Louisville, Kentucky, published a song “Good Morning to All” as a welcome song for children arriving to school.

-- Warner/Chappel Music Incorporated bought the song’s copyright back in the 1980s, letting it to collect millions in copyright costs since then.
+- Warner/Chappel Music Incorporated bought the song's copyright back in the 1980s, letting it collect millions in copyright costs since then.

-The proposed class action asks a US Federal Court to declare Happy Birthday to You as property in the public domain and that Warner/Chappel Music Inc. needs to reimburse millions in “unlawful” copyright charges it has gathered for copies of the song and any public performances.
+The proposed class action asks a US Federal Court to declare Happy Birthday to You as property in the public domain and that Warner/Chappel Music Inc. needs to reimburse millions in “unlawful” copyright charges it has gathered for copies of the song and public performances.

 Technically, licensing fees are owing if the song has been sung by any for profit entity.
 That translates into US $5,000 to $30,000 – just for singing Happy Birthday to You without mixing it to a rumba beat.